Last Updated: March 2026

 - Offer light support

-They can work well for adults who dislike bulky equipment.
+They can work well for adults who dislike bulky equipment but still want some consistency.

 Pad-Style or Cushion Options